BitopanBaishya/RISC-V-SoC-Tapeout-Program-2025---Week-4/README.md

 This week illuminated how transistor-level nuances define circuit-level behavior — from energy efficiency and delay to robustness and noise tolerance.
 By bridging SPICE simulation with physical understanding, Week 4 grounded digital design in its most fundamental truth: every logic gate is a story told in electrons.

+>[!IMPORTANT]
+> For easy navigation to all the weeks of the program, please visit the [Master Repository](https://github.com/BitopanBaishya/VSD-Tapeout-Program-2025.git).